matinas/openvrsimplexamples/README.md

 # openvrsimplexamples
-Simple OpenVR examples done for the OpenVR tutorial series on the Skarred Ghost Virtual Reality blog
+Simple OpenVR tracking example using the HTC Vive as part of the OpenVR tutorials on The Ghost Howls Virtual Reality blog: https://skarredghost.com/